A Brief Guide to Common EDI 834 Errors and How to Mitigate Them

 Specifically, HIPAA 834 is used to:

-• Enroll top EDI providers into health plan networks
+• Enroll top EDI providers in health plan networks

 • Maintain and update provider enrollment details